 In many cases, DHS carries out its mission through the promulgation of regulatory actions.
-The DHS regulatory agenda includes regulations issued by DHS components, including the following six operational components with regulatory responsibilities:
+The DHS regulatory agenda includes regulations issued by DHS components, including the following seven operational components with regulatory responsibilities:

 - U.S. Citizenship and Immigration Services (USCIS)

 - Federal Emergency Management Agency (FEMA)

 - Transportation Security Administration (TSA)

 - Cybersecurity and Infrastructure Security Agency (CISA)

 DHS is committed to ensuring that all of its regulatory initiatives are aligned with its guiding principles to protect civil rights and civil liberties, integrate our actions, build coalitions and partnerships, develop human resources, innovate, and be accountable to the American public.